 We use different methods to collect information from and about you, including through:

-- Information you provide.
+Information you provide.
 You may give us information including your Identity, Contact, Education and Financial Information by filling in application forms, either in hard copy or online, or by corresponding with us by post, phone, email or otherwise.
-This includes personal information you provide when you:
+This includes personal data you provide when you:

 We are passionate about ensuring the success, and transforming the lives, of our students.
-We will use your information to help us ensure that we provide, improve and develop our services for you.
+We will use your personal data to help us ensure that we provide, improve and develop our services for you.

-We need to have a valid reason to use your personal information.
+We need to have a valid reason to use your personal data.
 This is called the "lawful basis for processing".
-Sometimes we might ask your permission for us to do something with your personal information: for example, when you give your consent to allow us to contact you by email about a new service we are providing.
-At other times, we don't need to ask your explicit permission because we have a lawful basis for processing your personal information, and you might reasonably expect us to use your personal information.
-For example, in sending an offer letter to you for the course you have applied to study on, we would be performing our part of the contract we have with you.
+Sometimes we might ask your permission for us to do something with your personal data: for example, when you give your consent to allow us to contact you by email about a new service we are providing.
+At other times, we don't need to ask your explicit permission because we have another lawful basis for processing your personal data, and you might reasonably expect us to use your personal data.

 Collected information may be used in the following ways: